syamamo1/tennis_timesformer/README.md

+# Tennis TimeSformer
+Fine-tuned the TimeSformer to binary classify tennis matches.
+Check out my repo `preprocess_tennis` for preprocessing scripts.
+And "Robust_Final_Project.pdf" for detailed explaination of work.
+Achieved 87% accuracy on test set.

 # TimeSformer

 This is an official pytorch implementation of our ICML 2021 paper [Is Space-Time Attention All You Need for Video Understanding?](https://arxiv.org/pdf/2102.05095.pdf).
 In this repository, we provide PyTorch code for training and testing our proposed TimeSformer model.
 TimeSformer provides an efficient video classification framework that achieves state-of-the-art results on several video action recognition benchmarks such as Kinetics-400.